UTHSCSA-NAL/CoCAL-Code/README.txt

 ## MATLAB code for CoCAL: Collaborative Clustering based on Adaptive Laplace modeling

-## To perform CoCAL, please unzip nmfv1_4.rar and input-related parameters before running cocal.m.
+## To perform CoCAL, please unzip nmfv1_4.rar and update input-related parameters before running cocal.m.

 ## To set up the experiments from scratch, run the following scripts: